Package 'rapbase'

 group

 Character string defining the registry, normally corresponding to the R package name and the value stemming from the SHINYPROXY_GROUPS environment variable.
 Introduced as a new argument when running apps inside containers.
-Default value is set to rapbase::getUserGroups(session) to allow backward compatibility.
+Default value is set to rapbase::getUserGroups() to allow backward compatibility.

 orgId